 As mentioned, pumpkin is a great source of potassium.
-This mineral plays an important role in regulating blood pressure and for this reason it has been shown to reduce the risk of having a stroke and developing heart disease.
-Carotonoids, a family of antioxidants found in pumpkin, also help prevent heart disease because of their inhibiting effect on the oxidation of cholesterol in our arteries.
+This mineral plays an important role in regulating blood pressure and for this reason, it has been shown to reduce the risk of having a stroke and developing heart disease.
+Carotenoids, a family of antioxidants found in pumpkin, also help prevent heart disease because of their inhibiting effect on the oxidation of cholesterol in our arteries.

 Want to reap the heart protective benefits of pumpkin?
 We suggest making this delicious Creamy Pumpkin Soup With Pumpkin Sour Cream, picture above, this Creamy Pumpkin Lasagna, or this Portobello Pumpkin Ravioli With Sage and Walnut Pesto for dinner tonight.

 As you probably know, free-radicals create inflammation in our tissues which leads to aging and the development of many chronic diseases.
 Carotenoids, polysaccharides, phytosterols, and peptides found in pumpkin are all-powerful free-radical scavengers that work together to eliminate inflammation at the source in our bodies.

 You can protect your brain and body from the deleterious effects of free-radicals by eating recipes like this Pumpkin Chili With Wild Rice, pictured above, this Cinnamon Roasted Pumpkin With Tahini Yogurt and Hazelnut, this Pumpkin and Spinach Curry, or this Quick Pumpkin and Carrot Curry.